-Better blood circulation, improved immune system, heart health, improved sleep and a reduction of the stress hormone Cortisol.
+Better blood circulation, improved immune system, heart health, improved sleep and a reduction of the stress hormone cortisol.
 "Exercising outside exposes you to daylight" explains Professor Jim Horne from Loughborough University's Sleep Research Centre.
-"This helps get your circadian rhythm back in sync, and also rids your body of Cortisol, the stress hormone that can prevent deep, regenerative sleep."
+"This helps get your circadian rhythm back in sync, and also rids your body of cortisol, the stress hormone that can prevent deep, regenerative sleep."

-Cardiovascular endurance, total body strength endurance – especially in the calves, quadriceps, hamstrings and gluteals (buttocks)!
+Cardiovascular endurance, total body strength – especially in the calves, quadriceps, hamstrings and gluteals (buttocks)!
 A shift towards a preference as fat for fuel which means enhanced fat burning, plus improved balance and coordination.

 The fresh air and subsequent neurotransmitter release, as a result of cycling, is great for mood, increasing that feel good, happy feeling.
 The element of freedom and escapism also helps reduce physiological tension that occurs from psychological stress.